 According to Harper’s Bazaar, this was the “most racially diverse in NYFW history,” but the percentages reflect otherwise with 62.7% white and 37.3% models of color.
 They also reported that casting of plus size models went down this year.
 Better is better, but still not great.

 Chromat is another story.
 Their Spring 2019 runway show embodied inclusivity at it’s finest.
 Models of all shapes, sizes, colors, ages, and abilities strutted down that runway.
 It was not a bunch of size 2’s and then one plus size model, but a real mix of real women.

 Our goal is to encourage more designers to sample their collections in a range of sizes, in order to celebrate all different size bodies on the runway.”

 Chromat has always been a brand that has showcased fashion on all types of women.
 The brand was founded in 2010 by Becca McCharen-Tran, who, oddly enough, has a background in architecture.
 It inspires me that there are brands and people out there not just talking about change but making it happen.
-I was lucky enough to ask her a few questions about this amazing show, fashion
+I was lucky enough to ask her a few questions about this amazing show, fashion, and her own inspirations.

 The Manor: What drew you to fashion with your background?